FALL BLOOMING PERENNIALS – Gear Your Garden Up For Fall

-The following perennials bloom in the fall adding color and multiple season interest to your Zone 5 & 6 flower gardens.
+The following perennials bloom in the fall adding pretty hues and multiple season interest to your Zone 5 & 6 flower gardens.
 Just when you think things are looking a little dull, these charmers will spice up your landscape with a pop of color!

 Here are 10 of my favorite fall color plants:

 1. Aster – Woods Purple: This is a colorful purple daisy-like flower blooming August through September.
 Also makes an excellent container plant attracting bees, butterflies and birds.
 Good for a sunny or partial shaded spot.

 2. Dianthus – Razzle Dazzle: Remarkably fragrant scarlet red blossoms characterize this attractive plant.
 This dianthus provides a long season of color blooming in the early summer then again in the fall (if spent blooms are deadheaded).
 Another plus: deer and bunnies don’t like them!

 3. Ornamental Grass – Little Bunny Fountain Grass: Many ornamental grasses put on their best show in autumn.
 This petite, low maintenance specimen grows whitish green plumes from August – October.
 Only reaches 8 – 10 inches high making it perfect for a front border.